19wintersp/autobahn/readme.md

 Hybrid SSH/HTTP server for Replit.
 Based on [leon332157/replish](https://github.com/leon332157/replish).

-Autobahn runs a server running SSH, connected to a TCP to WebSocket proxy server.
-Autobahn intercepts incoming traffic and redirects it either through to existing servers, or onto the Autobahn server.
+Autobahn runs a WebSocket server using a special protocol, connected to a TCP-WebSocket proxy server.
+Autobahn intercepts incoming traffic and redirects it either through to already-listening servers on the computer, or onto the WebSocket server.

 Licensed under the GNU GPL (3.0 or later).